fuzz/etcdon/README.md

 #### clean-backups-from-cron | cbfc

-Remove all but the 10 most recent Postgres backups stored on the local machine.
-Outputs to a log file, `tmp/clean-backups.log`, rather than your screen.
+Remove all but the five most recent Postgres backups stored on the local machine.
+Outputs to a log fie, `tmp/clean-backups.log`, rather than your screen.

 #### gather-configs | gc